 OK, let’s get started.

-The sample stock pitch is for educational purpose only, and should not be used as investment advice.
+The sample pitches included in the package is for educational purpose only, and should not be used as investment advice.

 Stock Pitch Structure

 Stock Summary: Key stock data at the top of the pitch to frame the investment idea.
 Followed up a 1-2 sentence summary of your investment thesis and price target.